rbms-bsc/DCRMR/_pages/Title/Title.md

 >Title proper : other title information / statement of responsibility relating to title proper = Parallel title proper : parallel other title information / parallel statement of responsibility relating to title proper

-<a name="1.01.2.5">1.01.2.5</a> If a resource without a collective title contains two or more expressions (other than supplementary matter), transcribe titles in the order in which they appear on the preferred source of information.
-If any of these titles lacks a matching statement of responsibility, transcribe the information in the order indicated by the sequence on, or by the layout of, the title page.
+<a name="1.01.2.5">1.01.2.5</a> If a resource without a collective title contains two or more expressions (other than supplementary matter), transcribe titles in the order indicated by the sequence, layout, or lettering style on the preferred source of information.
+If any of these titles lacks a matching statement of responsibility, transcribe the information in the order indicated by the sequence, layout, or lettering style on the preferred source of information.

-*Exception*: For single-sheet resources containing two or more expressions but without a collective title, transcribe as the [Title proper](/DCRMR/title/Title-proper/) the first title or opening words of the text (see [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1)).

 > Title 1.
 Title 2.
 Title 3

 > Title 1 : other title information ; Title 2 : other title information / statement of responsibility

+*Exception*: For single-sheet printed text resources containing two or more expressions but without a collective title, transcribe as the [Title proper](/DCRMR/title/Title-proper/) the first title or opening words of the text (see [1.21.384.1](/DCRMR/title/Title-proper/#1.21.384.1)).

 ## 1.01.3 Form and order of information

-<a name="1.01.3.1">1.01.3.1</a> Transcribe Title and [Statement of responsibility](/DCRMR/sor/) information in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
+<a name="1.01.3.1">1.01.3.1</a> Transcribe Title and [Statement of responsibility](/DCRMR/sor/) information in the form and order indicated by the sequence, layout, or lettering style on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
 The [Title proper](/DCRMR/title/Title-proper/) is the first element of the description.

 <a name="1.01.3.2">1.01.3.2</a> For transposed elements, always make a [Note on title](/DCRMR/title/Note-on-title/) to indicate the original position on the title page (see [1.29.31.2](/DCRMR/title/Note-on-title/#1.29.31.2)).